m-konopka/ml-scoring/README.md

 ## Results

 The main performance metric used in the thesis is GINI coefficient, as it is more popular in the credit risk field.
-GINI coefficient is directly related to ROC-AUC by the following formula
+GINI coefficient is directly related to ROC AUC by the following formula

 GINI = 2 * AUC - 1.

+Average precision (AP) was used as a complementary performance metric.

 Summary of performed experiments: